Addiction & Recovery > Educational Resources near

 Click here for the full list of resources.

-Rise Recovery offers an array of recovery-oriented classes which are open to health care providers, mental health professionals, recovery paraprofessionals, students, and members of the recovery community.
+Rise Recovery offers an array of recovery-oriented classes that are open to healthcare providers, mental health professionals, recovery paraprofessionals, students, and members of the recovery community.

 Our learning environment supports the development of compassion and empathy.
 Classes typically run on a 4-week schedule.

-We work with graduate and undergraduate students offering internships and practicums placements.
-We also offer internships for students interested in organizational leadership, nonprofit management and administration.
+We work with graduate and undergraduate students offering internships and practicum placements.
+We also offer internships for students interested in organizational leadership, nonprofit management, and administration.

 For health care and mental health professionals, we offer Continuing Education Units.
 Rise Recovery is a Texas Certification Board of Addiction Professionals provider.